mariovario/imview/README.md

 # imview
-py image viewer
+py image viewer with color managment and oiio loader

-let see.